Salah1174/Distributed-Web-Crawling-and-Indexing-System-using-Cloud-Computing/README.md

 The system consists of the following components:

 1. Client Node: Sends seed URLs and search queries to the system.
 2. Master Node: Manages the distribution of crawling tasks to Crawler Nodes.
+It interacts with an RDS database to store and update the status of URLs and ensures that duplicate URLs are not processed.
+It also sends tasks to the TaskQueue for Crawler Nodes.
 3. Crawler Nodes: Perform web crawling, extract metadata, and store results in S3.
 4. Indexer Node: Processes crawled data, stores it in RDS, and handles search queries.

 ---

 ## Key Features
-Distributed crawling with support for multiple nodes.
+- Distributed crawling with support for multiple nodes.
-Metadata extraction and storage in AWS RDS.
+- Metadata extraction and storage in AWS RDS.
-Search functionality with results delivered via AWS SQS.
+- Search functionality with results delivered via AWS SQS.
-Scalable architecture leveraging AWS cloud services.
+- Scalable architecture leveraging AWS cloud services.
+- Fault tolerance with heartbeat monitoring, retry logic, deduplication, and error handling.
+- Autoscaling for the Worker Nodes (crawlers and indexers) based on workload.

 ***